 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
-The lymph system carries lymph, a colorless fluid containing lymphocytes (a type of white blood cell).
-Lymphocytes are part of our immune system and help fight germs in the body.
-B-lymphocytes (also called B cells) make antibodies to fight bacteria, and T-lymphocytes (also called T cells) kill viruses and foreign cells and trigger the B cells to make antibodies.
+The lymph system carries lymph, a colorless fluid containing lymphocytes.
+Lymphocytes are a type of white blood cell that are part of our immune system and help fight germs in the body.
+B-lymphocytes, also called B cells, make antibodies to fight bacteria.
+T-lymphocytes, also called T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.

 Groups of tiny, bean-shaped organs called lymph nodes are located throughout the body at different sites in the lymphatic system.
-The largest areas of lymph nodes are found in the abdomen, groin, pelvis, underarms, and neck.
-Other parts of the lymphatic system include the spleen, which makes lymphocytes and filters the blood; the thymus, an organ under the breastbone; the tonsils, located in the throat; and the bone marrow, the spongy red tissue inside bones that makes white blood cells (cells that fight infection), red blood cells (cells that carry oxygen throughout the body), and platelets (cells that help the blood to clot).
+The largest areas of lymph nodes are found in the neck, chest, underarms, abdomen, pelvis and groin.
+Other parts of the lymphatic system include the spleen, which makes lymphocytes and filters the blood.
+The thymus is an organ under the breastbone.
+And the tonsils are located in the throat and the bone marrow, which are the spongy red tissue inside bones that makes white blood cells, which are cells that fight infection.
+Tonsils also make red blood cells, which carry oxygen throughout the body, and platelets, which are cells that help the blood to clot.

 About non-Hodgkin lymphoma

-Non-Hodgkin lymphoma (NHL) is a term that refers to several, very different types of lymphoma.
-Lymphoma is a cancer of the lymph system.
-Lymphoma usually begins when cells in the lymph system change and grow uncontrollably, which may form a tumor.
-Occasionally, lymphoma can also begin outside the lymph node system (called extranodal), especially in children.
+Non-Hodgkin lymphoma (NHL) is a term that refers to a group of several, very different types of lymphoma.
+Lymphoma is a cancer of the lymphatic system.
+Lymphoma usually begins when cells in the lymphatic system change and grow uncontrollably, which may form a tumor.
+Occasionally, lymphoma can also begin outside the lymph node system, called extranodal, especially in children.